 How Energy Loss Happens in Older Homes?

-Common Causes of Energy Waste in Older Homes
+Common Causes of Energy Waste

-Issue | Effect on Energy Efficiency |
+Problem | How It Affects Energy Efficiency |

-Drafty windows and doors | Cold air infiltration, increased heating costs |
+Drafty windows and doors | Let cold air in, raising heating bills |

-Outdated appliances | Excess electricity usage |
+Outdated appliances | Waste electricity |

 Why You Should Do a Home Energy Audit?

 Before making improvements, hire a professional to do a home energy audit.
 While this assessment costs money, it is a good idea to look at any local or state incentive programs that can partially or fully cover it.
 The audit can identify specific areas where your home loses energy and help you reduce your energy costs and carbon footprint.
-A thorough audit includes:

-- Combustion appliance testing for safety and efficiency
+- Combustion tests for heaters and stoves

-- Detailed analysis of past utility bills
+- Look over past utility bills to find patterns

 While a professional audit provides detailed insights, you can also conduct a simple DIY inspection to reduce draft and make your home more comfortable.

-Steps for a DIY Energy Audit
+How to Do a DIY Home Energy Audit

 - Check for air leaks: Feel around windows, doors, and electrical outlets for drafts.